-Street food is unmissable in Samui, and more generally all around Thailand.
-The concept of three meals a day - breakfast, lunch, and dinner - is not yet totally part of Thai feeding habits, with eating little and often, grazing throughout the day, still the norm.
+Try the best street food in Koh Samui – an unmissable feature of the dining scene on the island and more generally all around Thailand.
+The concept of 3 meals a day – breakfast, lunch, and dinner – is not yet totally part of Thai feeding habits, with eating little and often, grazing throughout the day, still the norm.
 This is the reason why street food is so popular in Thailand.
 You can get something to eat at an affordable price almost anytime and anywhere.

 Most Thai street food dishes on display below can also be found at standard restaurants, but sitting outside on a plastic chair to sample a snack on the sidewalk makes your dining experience pretty cool.
 In Samui, you can find Thai food stalls almost everywhere: along beach roads, near nightspots (such as Soi Green Mango in Chaweng or Central Plaza in Lamai), at markets and night markets, on walking streets – basically, anywhere you find crowds of hungry people!